nhojyn/top-down-shooter/README.md

-## Make sure to check the Wiki for mp3 files to download
+## Make sure to check the unzip the folder inside

 # Top Down Shooter (5/9/2018)
 Changes: